istio/istio.io/content/help/ops/setup/injection/index.md

 weight: 30
 ---

-Automatic sidecar injection adds the sidecar proxy into user created pods.
+Automatic sidecar injection adds the sidecar proxy into user-created pods.
 It uses a `MutatingWebhook` to append the sidecar’s containers and volumes to each pod’s template spec during creation time.
 Injection can be scoped to particular sets of namespaces using